Lumerin (LMR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lumerin Historical Price

-According to the latest data gathered on Lumerin live price page, the current price of Lumerin is 0.00441308USD.
-The circulating supply of Lumerin(LMR) is 632.54M LMR , giving it a market capitalization of $2.79M.
+According to the latest data gathered on Lumerin live price page, the current price of Lumerin is 0.00385628USD.
+The circulating supply of Lumerin(LMR) is 632.54M LMR , giving it a market capitalization of $2.44M.

 The Lumerin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LMR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.